GesJeremie/sword/README.md

 	> brunch watch
 	> ```

-	> and brunch compiles my javascript file and output 2 files vendor.js and app.js
+	> and brunch compiles my javascript file and output 2 files vendor.js and app.js when my coffeescript files change

 - I want a special syntax to write my comments and a command to generate a documentation